 Let’s not beat about the bush; Cuba is NOT a cheap destination for foreigners.
 It seems that the Cuban government are very savvy about the revenue they gain from tourism, and although crime is rare & foreigners are officially very well looked after, it can be hard not to feel like a walking wallet, especially in Havana.
-After spending three and a half weeks backpacking Cuba solo, I was tired of the constant battle, so I decided to put together some helpful tips for how to travel cheaply in Cuba, and how to enjoy backpacking in Cuba on a budget!
+After spending almost a month backpacking Cuba solo, I was tired of the constant battle, so I decided to put together some helpful tips for how to travel cheaply in Cuba, and how to enjoy backpacking in Cuba on a budget!

 By far the best way to reduce accommodation costs is to find travel buddies.
 If you are travelling with a friend or as a couple you will split the costs, so for anyone backpacking Cuba solo, making friends early on can save you a great deal of cash.

 I didn’t book any casas in advance, but in peak times you may have to.
-Booking online on CubaCasa or Airbnb means you are guaranteed a reservation, but would mean you miss out on the cheapest deals which are through word of mouth.
-However, if you’ve never used Airbnb before by signing up here you will get $32 of credit to use – every little helps!
+Booking online on CubaCasa or Airbnb means you are guaranteed a reservation but would mean you miss out on the cheapest deals which are through word of mouth.

 The cheapest place to stay in Havana is the Casa de Magnolia Hostel, also known as Hamel Hostel.
 You can book here online through Hostelworld.
 The hostel has 12 beds, in two rooms, although to reach the second room you have to walk through the first.
 I got a night here for $5.20, and paid $1 CUC for breakfast, of bread & butter, fruit, omelette, juice and coffee.